kosmits-ai/CrimePoirot/README.md

     sudo apt-get install bearer

 ## **Run the Scripts:**
-1. Run four tools in serial architecture: `python main.py`
+1. Run four tools in serial architecture: `python run_poirot.py`
-2. Save the results in CSV file: `python mongo_handler.py`

 ## **How it works:**
 1. You enter a github repository url.